Work at Place-Saint-Henri station

 Project summary

-Duration of the work: November 2020 to spring 2024
+Duration of the work: November 2020 to spring 2024 (finishing work and landscaping in 2025)

-Description of the work: Elevator installation, construction of two entrance buildings and refurbishment of Place Saint-Henri
+Description of the work: elevator installation, construction of two entrance buildings and refurbishment of Place Saint-Henri.

 Impact on customer trips

-Partitions are installed on the platforms and in some areas inside the station, but they will not affect customer trips.
+Partitions are still installed on the platforms and in some areas inside the station, but they will not affect customer trips.

 Impact on local residents